 All babies need fluoride or fluoride supplements and for this tap water is the best option.

-This question has different answers with different ages of babies.
+This question has different answers for different ages of babies.

 This section is apart from the baby drinking tap water, here we give information on when to give water to your newborn.